bradgarton13/configure-ad/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

-- Step 1 Create Two VM's within the same resource group and virtual network.
+- Create Two VM's within the same resource group and virtual network.
 One machine will be a Windows Server 2022 machine(DC1), and the other a Window's 10 machine(Client1).
-- Step 2 Connect with DC1 via Remote Desktop and use Server Manager to install Active Directory.
+- Connect with DC1 via Remote Desktop and use Server Manager to install Active Directory.
-- Step 3
-- Step 4
-- Step 5
+- Create a few organizational units inside of Active Directory.
+Alter Client1's DNS server to be the same as DC1's private IP and add Client1 to the domain.
+- Use powershell and generate 10000 random users apart of the domain and sign into Client1 with one of those users.

 <h2>Deployment and Configuration Steps</h2>